Bayesian optimization of atomic structures with prior probabilities from universal interatomic potentials: Appendix

-In step (2) of the BEACON cycle, random structures are generated by placing atoms randomly within a box or unit cell (if periodic conditions apply).
-The box size is determined by the total volume of atomic spheres, $V_{cr}$, where the radii correspond to the covalent atomic radii of the elements.
+In step (2) of the \texttt{BEACON} cycle, random structures are generated by placing atoms randomly within a box or a randomly generated unit cell (if periodic conditions apply).
+The box size and unit cell sizes are determined by the total volume of atomic spheres, $V_{cr}$, where the radii correspond to the covalent atomic radii of the elements.

 For periodic SiO$_2$, the unit cell volume is set to be four to ten times $V_{cr}$.
-In contrast, for the Cu$_{20}$ cluster, a box with a volume twelve times $V_{cr}$ is used.
-For the TiO$_2$ surface, the randomly placed atoms are confined to a box with a height of 2.5 Å above the fixed atom layer.
+In contrast, for the Cu$_{20}$ cluster, a box with a volume 1.5 to 3.5 times $V_{cr}$ is used while the unit cell length is fixed to 22 Å. For the TiO$_2$ surface, the randomly placed atoms are confined to a box with a height of 2.5 Å above the fixed atom layer.

 After the initial random placement, the atoms are repelled until all atom centers are at least 0.95 times the summed covalent atomic radii apart from each other.